Krnsand/rock-paper-scissors-lizard-spock/README.md

 - I used [Geeks for Geeks](https://www.geeksforgeeks.org/rock-paper-and-scissor-game-using-javascript/?tab=article) to get the "moves left" function idea and to get an understanding of what the code for the project could look like.
 I did not end up using any of the code though.
 - I used [Flexbox Froggy](https://flexboxfroggy.com/) to freshen up my understanding of flex
 - I used [Team Treehouse](https://teamtreehouse.com/community/why-does-jshint-give-me-these-warnings-about-es6) to silence all warnings about my js code in the first image of my js code testing area as the warnings were not about things being wrong with my code, but merely informing me that I am using the "new" JavaScript version.
+- I used [Reddit](https://www.reddit.com/r/learnjavascript/comments/q5dno7/functions_declared_within_loops_referencing_an/) to get an idea for how to explain my remaining warning in JSHint.
+I googled a lot but I felt Rossmci90 answer to a question similar to mine explained it in the easiest way.

 ### Media